Azure/azure-sdk-tools/tools/stress-cluster/cluster/README.md

 <tools repo>/eng/common/scripts/stress-testing/deploy-stress-tests.ps1 -Login -Environment dev
 ```

-## Test Cluster
+## Playground Cluster

-The test cluster is the main ad-hoc cluster made available to SDK developers and partners.
+The playground cluster is the main ad-hoc cluster made available to SDK developers and partners.
 Changes to this cluster
 should be made carefully and announced in advance in order not to disrupt people's work.

 ```
-./provision.ps1 -env test
+./provision.ps1 -env pg
 ```

 ## Prod Cluster